vzolotar/Lingva/README.md

 <img src="https://github.com/vzolotar/Lingva/blob/master/images/lin_distr.JPG" width="600" height="100">

 ### 3️⃣ Create new Maps - Combine
 This feature allows to combine and compare two or more maps and save the results as a new map.
-In the example below we are combining the political map  of the Iberian Peninsula (9) and the linguistic map  - the variations of "Aguja" (19).
-We save the new map and assign ID 26 to the new map.
+In the example below we are combining the maps of pronunciation: 21 - "La O de Boca" and 14 - "L at the end of a word".
+We save the new map and assign ID 23 to the new map.

 ````markdown
   =======================================